johndunne2019/pands-problem-set/README.md

 **Further reading and references**
 * I wrote this program drawing on the material we covered in week 7 lectures and additional reading detailed below:
-* We covered the .split and .join functions in week 7 lecture "string operations": https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str
+* We covered the .split and .join functions in week 7 lecture "string operations": https://web.microsoftstream.com/video/c120ec64-de2e-4aa1-b0b1-d8b72067256a and https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str
 * Additional reading on .split: https://www.w3schools.com/python/ref_string_split.asp and https://www.tutorialspoint.com/python/string_split.htm
 * Additional reading on .join: https://stackoverflow.com/questions/1876191/what-exactly-does-the-join-method-do and https://www.geeksforgeeks.org/join-function-python/
 * I read how to use the shortcut * to unpack lists in python here: https://www.reddit.com/r/learnpython/comments/6b96j3/beginner_how_to_remove_square_bracket_and/, https://thispointer.com/python-how-to-unpack-list-tuple-or-dictionary-to-function-arguments-using/, https://medium.com/understand-the-python/understanding-the-asterisk-of-python-8b9daaa4a558 and https://stackoverflow.com/questions/3480184/unpack-a-list-in-python.
 This is the method that I used in the final solution to this problem.